 How to create a buddy system in the workplace

-Here are the simple steps to take if you’re ready to start implementing a buddy system in your own workplace:
+Implementing a buddy program is easy.
+Here are steps to take if you’d like to create a buddy system in your workplace:

-Start by writing down the purpose of the program and any goals you may have for the company and employees.
-Also make note of the length of time that each pairing will last and any rules for the buddy relationships.
+- Decide on the framework: Begin by writing down the purpose of the program and any goals you have for the company and employees.
+Make note of the amount of time that each pairing will last and any rules for the buddy relationships.

-Next, establish the specific tasks and expectations for the buddy system.
-Make a checklist of every topic and task that you would like each buddy to cover with the newly hired employee, including paperwork, introductions to different team members, a tour of the office, explanation of the processes and software that the organization uses and anything else that you think the employee would benefit from.
-By defining the expectations as clearly as possible, you will select the right person for the program and also ensure the process is streamlined.
+- Set the expectations: Establish specific tasks and expectations for the buddy system.
+Make a checklist of every topic and task that you would like each buddy to go over with the newly hired employee.
+Include new hire paperwork, introductions to different team members, a tour of the office, an explanation of the processes and software that the organization uses and anything else that you think the new employee should learn.
+By defining the expectations as clearly as possible, you can select the right people for the program and streamline the process.

 Benefits of implementing a buddy system